myles-lewis/locuszoomr/cran-comments.md

 0 errors | 0 warnings | 0 note

-* Fixes for several bugs; improvements to plotting functions to handle edge cases; a couple of extra features
+* This release includes fixes for several bugs and improved handling of edge cases, as well as a couple of extra features

 * Fixed CRAN ERROR: in vignette added conditional `if(require())` for packages in Suggests